 Processing charges associated with applications made under the RTI Act can include the time taken to search and retrieve relevant documents.3

 Informing the applicant

 A decision notice should contain detailed information about the searches.
-Providing details of searches helps applicants to fully understand the extent of searches undertaken and the reasons why any documents cannot be located.4
+Providing details of searches, for example the names of business units, databases or email accounts searched and if necessary a short explanation of their relevance to the scope of the access application, helps applicants to fully understand the extent of searches undertaken and, if relevant, the reasons why any documents cannot be located.4

 When are searches not required?